CopernicaMarketingSoftware/Documentation/Mailerq/4.4/send-email.md

-# How to inject email into MailerQ?
+# How to send email with MailerQ?

 Once you have a running MailerQ instance, you want to use it to send out mailings.
 But how do you get your mails into MailerQ?
 There are